huaminghuangtw/Evergreen-Notes/Permanent-Notes/Journey over destination.md

 The climb is always better than the view from the summit.

 Real, durable satisfaction, happiness and contentment are found in the anticipation of the achievement, not the achievement itself.
 It’s the quest.
 It’s the hunt.
 It’s the process.
 It’s the journey.

+**Those who love the climb will reach higher than those who only love the view from the summit.**

 ---